torbsd/torbsd.github.io/fbsd-relays.md

 >% /usr/local/etc/rc.d/tor start

-10. Use tail(4) to confirm Tor starts correctly:
+Use tail(4) to confirm Tor starts correctly:

->% tail -f /var/log/tor
+>% tail -f /var/log/tor.log

-11. Reboot to confirm that Tor starts after a reboot.
+Reboot to confirm that Tor starts after a reboot.

 ## Some Additional Configuration Considerations & Options ##

+#obfsproxy#

+As internet censorship and surveillance are a continual battle, the Tor Project implements regular counter-measures.

+One such tool is obfsproxy, a pluggable transport proxy.
+To install obfsproxy:

+>% cd /usr/ports/security/obfsproxy && make install clean

+The sample [torrc file](torrc.txt) includes the necessary torrc configuration lines.

 ## Installing FreeBSD ##